 By default, please get the new TL by doing a new installation instead of

-That is, you should have a specific reason to do this upgrade
+That is, you should have a specific reason to do an upgrade

 Live.
 If you have any doubts whatsoever, please do a new installation.